ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Furthermore, the following applies.

-* The 'exp' parameter MUST be present.
+* The 'exi' parameter MUST be present.

 * The 'ace_groupcomm_profile' parameter MUST be present and has value coap_group_oscore_app (PROFILE_TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this document.